darksonic2112/BOXX-Type-Controller/README.md

 This repository contains "building-block" stl-files to create a BOXX-Type controller.

 ## TL;DR
-If you just care about the put together BOXX components, its in the "Sample BOXX" file.
+If you just care about the put-together BOXX:
+The "Sample BOXX" file contains 3 files (backplate has to be printed twice).
+You need to carve out a way so you can connect your e.g. arduino with the outside world.
+The "DARKSONIC BOXX" (No Name Alternative included) is customized for an Arduino micro and a 12mm x 6mm USB-C female.
 Adjustments can be made with any tool that takes stl files (I used  https://www.tinkercad.com).